- Ancient rabbinical literature confirms the historicity of Christ

-By Christ’s day, the number of detailed writings by various scholarly individuals was becoming overwhelming.
+By Christ’s day, the number of detailed writings by various scholarly individuals was overwhelming.
 Furthermore, little if any of this fast sum of knowledge was actually written down, but rather communicated from memory.
-This is the “tradition of the elders” that is referred to by the New Testament.
+This is the “tradition of the elders” referred to by the New Testament.

 It was a herculean task for the Rabbinical student to memorize this vast amount of information.
 These students spend so much time trying to memorize and interpret these Rabbinical sayings – not to mention read the Scriptures themselves – that Christ would say,

 You weigh men down with burdens hard to bear, while you yourselves will not even touch the burdens with one of your fingers.